 - A gamepad controller.
 We recommend this XBox360 Controller or this Logitech Gamepad.

-- A laptop or a tablet.
-ArduSub works on Mac, Linux, Windows, iOS, and Android devices.
+- A laptop or a Windows tablet.
+QGroundControl works on Mac, Windows, and Linux.

 - A battery for the BlueROV2.
 We recommend getting our 18AH Lithium-ion Battery or 2 or 3 of these